-Fish sticks are a fan favourite in our house!
+Fish sticks are a fan favorite in our house!
 We have them at least once a week, usually on Fridays – we call it ‘Fish Stick Fridays’ and my kids adore them.
-Simple recipe, great for freezing and bakes in just 16 minutes.
+Simple recipe, great for freezing, and bakes in just 16 minutes.
 You can buy the prepared frozen fish sticks which are great for backup, but I’m telling you, you can have a one-to-two-month supply of homemade fish sticks if you dedicate 40 minutes of prep.

 I purchase fresh fish from Costco or my local fish market (both are fresh and similar in price).
 When purchasing fish, a good tip is to check the date of packaging and if you are at the local market, be sure to ask when the fish had arrived and if they answer with; this morning or yesterday you can be sure it’s fresh.
-Now what about wild versus organic?
+Now, what about wild versus organic?
 This is a personal preference and I always recommend doing research, but I go for wild as I feel it is better than the farmed variety.

-To begin, cut your fish fillet into stick like shapes, mine aren’t always symmetrical, as I work through the different parts of the fillet the shapes get a bit wonky, your goal is to keep them as close to the same size as possible, so they cook evenly – I aim for 1-inch-thick strips.
-Prepare three bowls for: flour, egg wash, and panko breadcrumbs.
+To begin, cut your fish fillet into stick-like shapes, mine aren’t always symmetrical, as I work through the different parts of the fillet the shapes get a bit wonky, your goal is to keep them as close to the same size as possible, so they cook evenly – I aim for 1-inch-thick strips.
+Prepare three bowls of flour, egg wash, and panko breadcrumbs.
 At the same time, line two large trays of parchment paper and make sure your freezer has space for freezing.
 Now that the assembly line is ready, you can get to work.
 Simply dip your sticks into flour, then egg wash, then panko, and place onto the tray.
-Once you’ve finished assembling, set in freezer for 3 hours.
+Once you’ve finished assembling, set it in the freezer for 3 hours.
 When frozen, they can easily be handled and placed into freezer bags.
 Don’t forget to label with the date and the food content 😊.

 You can pair these delicious fish sticks with your family’s favorite side dish.
 We like our fish sticks with a side of sweet potato fries.